sei-international/LEAPMacro.jl/docs/src/prep-model.md

       * Extend far enough in the future to ensure the parameter set does not create instabilities.

 !!! tip "Carry out sanity checks"
     When calibrating, note the "sanity checks" listed in the page on [output files](@ref model-outputs).
+Note that a failed sanity check could be because of how the LEAP-Macro files are set up, such as the [configuration file](@ref config), [supply-use table](@ref sut), or [output files](@ref model-outputs).
+For example, the configuration file might point to the wrong rows and columns in the supply-use table.
+But it could also be because there is a problem with the data.
+For example, an incorrectly prepared supply-use table can generate strange results.

 To link to LEAP:
   1. Set the list of [excluded `energy` sectors](@ref config-sut) to ones relevant to the analysis;